hilalahmad0101/php-string-util/README.md

 ## Basic Usage

-Here's an example of how to use the HttpClient package to send a GET request:
+Here's an example of how to use the string utils package:

 ```bash
 use Hilalahmad\StringUtil\StringUtil;